116cs0223/HouseSale_Assignment_Advance_Regression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Here we have to create a linear regression model for the probelem statement.
+- Here we have to create a linear regression model, Ridge Regression model and Lasso Regression model for the probelem statement.
-- Boombikes , a US based bike-sharing company has suffered considerable loss in revenues due to Corona pandemic.
-To understand what data is affecting the demand for bike in the locality/country.
-The company wants to know:
-1. Which variables are mostly affecting the demand for the shared bike.
+- I am required to model the price of houses with the available independent variables.
+This model will then be used by the management to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+Further, the model will be a good way for management to understand the pricing dynamics of a new market.

-2. How good are those variables in predicting the demand The objective of this project is to analyse the dataset and come up with a linear regreassion model to predict demand on basis of some independent variables.
+The objective of this project is to analyse the dataset and come up with a advance regreassion model to predict house sale on australian market on basis of learning on US data.

-- The privide dataset has diofferent fields like season, year,month, day of week,weather condition(temperrature,humidity,windspeed), type of day(weekday or weekend) and  target variable i.e. count of bike sales on a particular day.
+- The proivided dataset has different fields like MSSubClass, MSZoning,LotArea, LandContour,Neighborhood, YearBuilt,MasVnrArea,Foundation.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

-- year, weathersit, season and humudity  are the imporatnt features that significantly impact the demand of shared bikes.
+- Both Ridge and Lasso model perform slightly better than linear regression model and give higher test score.
+Lasso model outperforms Ridge if compared.
+Hence the best model choosed is Lasso.
+The alpha value at which Lasso performs best is 0.0001.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->